CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 ##### Data-Focused Questions
 - What are the most frequently occurring words?
 - What are the most frequently occurring bigrams (pairs of words) by each decade?
-- What decade did the song first appear in the top 100?
 - What topics are most unique to each decade?
 - Is there a correlation between sentiment and decade?